ninbura/pokemon-on-the-analogue-pocket/readme.md

 - much faster / bulk transfer of Pokémon between games
 - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

-### Why can't most flash carts interface with specialized Nintendo hardware/software (Game Pak, Pal Park, etc)?
+### Why can't most flash carts interface with specialized Nintendo hardware/software (Transfer Pak, Pal Park, etc)?
 Most flash carts launch to a menu in-which you first have to select a rom to interact with it.
 The BennVenn & insideGadgets carts only ever have one game flashed at time.
 Likewise, the Omega DE has the option (Mode B) to run a single game .
 This allows these carts to interface with specialized Nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.

 ### Why can't most flash carts utilize the Analogue Pocket's sleep functionality?